loophp/nix-shell/README.md

 ...>8...
 ```

-To load extensions from `require` and `required-dev` sections, using the flag
+To load extensions from the `require` and `required-dev` sections, using the flag
 `--impure` is required.
-Exemple:
+Example:

 ```shell
 nix shell github:loophp/nix-shell#php82 --impure